Last Updated on June 21, 2020 by Audrey Scott

 Having just uncorked our first bottle of Chinese wine, we began to reminisce about the small, lovely and affordable French wine collection we'd built in Prague (then quickly quaffed), thanks to the Salon de Vignerons Independants (French Independent Vintners Festival) that we attended in February 2005 and February 2006 in Strasbourg, France.

 In addition to tasting over 300 different wines at those two events, we returned home with a small cache of 100 bottles.
 The taste and quality of the bottles we purchased belied the fact that most of them cost well under 10 Euros.
-We could continue our little daydream here, but we’ll leave you to read this article that we wrote about the Salon earlier this year.

 Now, back to our current reality…